mdushetwar/BrainBay/README.md

     from MGD_Outliers import OutlierNinja

-Then, you can create an instance of the OutlierNinja class:
+Then, you have to create an instance of the OutlierNinja class:

     outliers = OutlierNinja(limit_factor=1.5)   # 1.5 is a default value, you can change it as per your project requirement